avbelyaev/Spring-session/README.md

 ### Notes

 - spring_session table should be created manually in spring boot prior to 2.0
-- it's schema is different across different spring-session versions
+- table's structure is different across different spring-session versions